wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ---
 layout: post
 title: "Well Architected Cloud"
-excerpt: "What is your maturity toward adopting best practices using a comprehensive industry-standard framework from Amazon and Microsoft?"
+excerpt: "What is your team's maturity at adopting best practices?
+Here is the comprehensive industry-standard framework from Amazon, Microsoft, and Google"
 tags: [Cloud, comparison]
 date: "2021-10-26"
 file: "well-architected-cloud"